 The Size of the Fish Tank

 How big is your aquarium?
-The size of the fish tank you have will determine the filter that you will buy.
-You should know that not all cylinder-shaped filters will go well with any fish tank out there.
+The tank size you have will determine the canister filter that you will buy.
+You should know that not all canister filters will go well with any fish tank out there.

-It is important to see what the manufacturer specifies about the canister filter.
+It is important to see what the manufacturer specifies about the aquarium canister filters.
 How much water can it hold?
-In this case, the filter will be rated in terms of gallons, which can be 10-gallon, 20-gallon, 50-gallon, 175-gallon, and more.
+In this case, the canister filter will be rated in terms of gallons, which can be 10-gallon, 20-gallon, 50-gallon, 175-gallon, and more.

 All in all, ensure that the canister you choose can work with your fish tank.